Animal MRI Facility

 Mission of the Facility

-The mission of the Biomedical Engineering Department in vivo high field Animal Magnetic Resonance Imaging (MRI) Facility is to provide T1 weighted coronal view of a rat brainintellectual support and state of the art MRI facilities to researchers in the biomedical sciences and engineering who wish to image or collect nuclear magnetic resonance (NMR) spectra from small animals or biological samples with MRI.
+The mission of the Biomedical Engineering Department in vivo high field Animal Magnetic Resonance Imaging (MRI) Facility is to provide intellectual support and state of the art MRI facilities to researchers in the biomedical sciences and engineering who wish to image or collect nuclear magnetic resonance (NMR) spectra from small animals or biological samples with MRI.

 This facility is not limited to in vivo imaging of small animals, but also supports MRI engineering development and other biomedical science projects that may require MRI or NMR spectroscopy.